meglecz/mkCOInr/doc/content/tutorial.rst

     - :ref:`How to select a target region <select_region_custom_tutorial>`
     - :ref:`How to format a dataset to different database formats <format_db_custom_tutorial>`

-Theses steps can be executed independently.
+These steps can be executed independently.

 The last example shows how to :ref:`create a pipeline <chained_custom_tutorial>` by combining different commands.